 The WhiP Newsletter #123 – Tuesday, November 11

 Hello dear reader,

 “Our number one goal is that everyone leaves feeling like it was a great investment, and if it ends up we risk a portion of our profits to make that a reality, then we’re fine with that.”
 How much are you willing to pay for a WordPress conference?
 With tickets at $800, LoopConf will surely put a hole in the pockets of those who attend.
 For those complaining?
-Just watch the presentations online afterwards for free.
+Just watch the presentations online afterward for free.

 “If you’re interested in blogging and have yet to experience Ghost you’re missing out.
-This has to be one of the most powerful and best engineered blogging platforms ever.”
+This has to be one of the most powerful and best-engineered blogging platforms ever.”
 NetworkWorld’s Mark Gibbs reckons Ghost may one day scare off WordPress.
 (Ghost?
 More like Casper the Friendly Ghost).